Saturday, March 12, 2016

 We went to Red Robin Restaurant for dinner.

-I had received a free birthday meal coupon so, I used the coupon to order a Red's Tavern Double Hamburger with, two classic-sized patties melted cheese, tomatoes, and Red's Secret Tavern Sauce, with onion rings, and water to drink. πŸ”
+I had received a free birthday meal coupon and used it to order a Red's Tavern Double Hamburger with classic-sized patties, melted cheese, tomatoes, and Red's Secret Tavern Sauce, with onion rings, and water to drink. πŸ”

 My daughter ordered a Merry Moscato Punch. πŸΊπŸ“ž